-- A standard 9x12" scrapbook may be obtained in which to permanently mount your weed specimens. - Identify the scrapbook with your name and county on the inside front cover. - o Prepare a list of weeds, mounted; showing common name, scientific name, and where it was found. - Collect and identify weed seeds found in crop seeds.
+- Collect, identify, press, mount, and label a minimum of15 weeds.
+Try to include their roots, stems, leaves and flowers.
+Three of the weeds must be noxious weeds preferably found in your home county.
+A standard 9"x12" scrapbook may be obtained in which to permanently mount your weed specimens.
+Identify the scrapbook with your name and county on the inside front cover. - Prepare a list of the weeds mounted, showing common name, scientific name, and where it was found.
+Place the list in a specially identified section of the scrapbook. - Collect and identify weed seeds found in crop seeds.
 Mount them for display purposes.
 Place them in a specially identified section of the scrapbook. - Write a story on "How We Control Weeds on Our Farm" if you live on a farm.
-Other members write "How We Control Weeds at Home" The story should be about 300 words in length.
+Other members write "How We Control Weeds at Home".
+The story should be about 300 words in length.
 It must show definite methods used to control weeds.
-Place the story in a specially identified section of the scrapbook. - The basis for Awards - Number of mounted specimens - o The correctness of identification and information - Neatness - Include a record sheet of weeds. - 50% on records, 30% on weed seed collection and exhibit, and 20% on the story
+Place the story in a specially identified section of the scrapbook. - The basis for Awards - Number of mounted specimens - o The correctness of identification and information - Neatness - o Include a record sheet of weeds. - 50% on records, 30% on weed seed collection and exhibit, and 20% on the story